frankchen76/SPFx-DI/di/README.md

 ## Usage
 1. reference @ezcode/spfx-di by using
    * `npm link @ezcode/spfx-di` if you use npm link
      * Go to spfx-di/di folder and run `npm link` to host the lib at source folder.
+When you complete the testing, run `npm unlink` to remove the host link
      * Go to spfx-di/di-demo folder and run `npm link @ezcode/spfx-di` to reference the lib from source folder.
+When you complete the test, run `npm unlink @ezcode/spfx-di` to remove the link to the source.
    * `npm install @ezcode/spfx-di --save` if you use it from npm repository.
 2. install the following required npm packages:
 ```bash